 All functionality available through icons is also available by selecting options from the context menus.

 When the debugger is connected to the server, any errors returned by the server will be in en-US locale regardless of the installed locale.
 For non-English locales, these error messages can be used for additional support and diagnosis.

 All operators can be expanded or collapsed by using the Expand All and Collapse All features.

 The options available from the Tools menu allow you to set defaults for various debugger settings.
 You can choose to read the event flow trace file in segments of specific sizes.
 This will allow for a predictable and smoother debugging experience.
 You can specify the DateTime format and TimeZone across all the operators of the query graph.
 Additionally, you can specify the maximum and minimum event flow recording duration for the scenario where the debugger is connected to a server.

 In addition to being a debugging tool, the Event Flow Debugger serves as a monitoring tool for the StreamInsight server.
 You can connect the debugger to a live server using the steps described earlier.
 The debugger displays an Object Explorer with all of the server entities.
 At the top level, it displays the summary statistics for the Event Manager, the Query Manager and Schedulers.
 To display the runtime diagnostics for one of these objects, right-click the icon for the object and select Diagnostics.

 You can also click through the hierarchy of objects and choose a particular query that has been registered in the server.
-You can enable or disable tracing on a query and start or stop a query.
+You can start or stop a query.
 In addition, if the query is running, you can obtain the runtime diagnostics of the query.
 Information about the events produced and consumed, the latency and throughput characteristics, and memory requirements of the query can be monitored using this interface.